Aquatic-gg/docs/docs/aquaticcrates/basic/milestones.md

+---
+title: Milestones
+---

 # MILESTONES

 There are 2 types of milestones in Aquatic Crates.
 A regular milestone and a repeatable milestone.
 Milestones allow you to give specified rewards once after a player has opened X rewards.
 Repeatable milestones allow you to give specified rewards multiple times, for example every 2 reward.

-Placeholders for milestones can be found here.
-ADD LINK
+Placeholders for milestones can be found here. <Page url="docs/aquaticcrates/basic/compatibility.md">Click to view.</Page>

 ## MILESTONES EXAMPLE